curl/everything-curl/source/contributing.md

 documentation, graphics or website contents, but the general rules apply equally to that.

-If you are fixing a problem you have or a problem that others are reporting, we will be thrilled to receive your fix and merge it as soon as possible,
+If you are fixing a problem you have or a problem that others are reporting, we are thrilled to receive your fixes and merge them as soon as possible,

 ## What not to add

-There are no good rules that say what features you can or cannot add or that we will never accept, but let me instead try to mention a few things you should avoid to get less friction and to be successful, faster:
+There are no good rules that say what features you can or cannot add or that we never accept, but let me instead try to mention a few things you should avoid to get less friction and to be successful, faster:

 - Do not write up a huge patch first and then send it to the list for discussion.
 Always start out by discussing on the list, and send your